Navigation

 A photo of Comet SWAN from 2020.

 Yes.
-In late September, a local astrophotographer posted a photo of Comet C/2023 A3 over the Superstition Mountains to the Phoenix section of Reddit.
+In late September, Comet C/2023 A3 was visible before dawn in the eastern skies.
+A local astrophotographer posted a photo of the comet over the Superstition Mountains to the Phoenix section of Reddit.

 Is there an app to find Comet A3?

 Yes.
-The local astrophotographer we previously mentioned recommends using SkyGuide to find Comet C/2023 A3.
+Local astronomers recommend using SkyGuide to find Comet C/2023 A3.
 Haynes suggests using SkySafari, which requires a subscription.
+Both apps will help you locate Sagittarius and Scorpio.

 According to Earth Sky, Comet C/2023 A3 will reach its closest point to Earth on Oct.
 12 and 13.
 At its nearest point, it will be approximately 70 million miles (or 113 million kilometers) from our planet.